 Previously published work is okay, as long as you let us know where it was published previously, so we can credit them in the podcast.
 It’s the submitter’s responsibility to ensure they have the rights to their work before submitting.

 Simultaneous submissions are okay, just make sure you tell us right away if the non-exclusive audio rights to your work are no longer available at any point, and please withdraw the submission in a reply to your original submission, so that it’s easier to find.

 If your work is accepted, you will grant Manawaker Studio the right to edit and produce the work non-exclusively as part of the weekly podcast (which is posted on the Manawaker website, iTunes podcast store, Google Music, Spotify, and several other aggregators which pull content from those services.) and in an audiobook collection, which may remain ‘in print’ indefinitely.
 The work or parts of it may also be used for promotional purposes by Manawaker Studio.

 At no point will Manawaker studio require any sort of exclusive rights to any story, and the original creator will retain all copyrights.

-Compensation for the use of an accepted work will be a token payment of a half cent per word with a minimum payment of three dollars (USD) and a max of ten dollars.
+Compensation for the use of an accepted work will be a token payment of one cent per word (half for reprints) with a minimum payment of three dollars (USD) and a max of ten dollars.

 A sample contract sits here, if you are interested.